-Stull say's, "My work has allowed me to venture past the camera into the realm of a humanist, an artistic life, delving into the intellectual, a more cerebral life experience, creating what I call 'connectivism.'
+Stull say's, "My work has allowed me to venture past the camera into the realm of a humanist, an artistic life, delving into the intellectual, a more cerebral life experience, creating what I call 'connectivism.'"

 His ongoing work is based in large-scale digital photography accompanied by sculpture/body casts, composition art, painting, poetry/prose and drawings.
 His art is then integrated, collectively, into exhibitions to provide the viewer a once in a lifetime experience.
 The presentation of the work is delivered to the viewer in a unique and emotionally powerful way.
-His long-term passion is to build a women’s art center where a free flow of ideas, concepts and art can inspire the public to stop the violence.

 Stull, 71, a self-taught artist, works in many artistic disciplines.
 Educated at San Diego State University with degrees in psychology, economics and philosophy during the 1960’s, amidst the backdrop of the counter-culture revolution and the Viet Nam War, where his social consciousness and political views were shaped.
 Stull emerged from a Catholic Irish/German family, one of five children where work, discipline and religion took precedence over emotional expressions of the self – a different kind of loving environment.
 Being a husband of thirty-plus years and father to two has taught him the power of kindness, love and commitment.

-- Hidden Dimensions - Currently under development - Est. 2019
+Hidden Dimensions - Currently under development

-- Being Different - Currently under development - Est. Late 2019
+Encounters - Currently under development